In this activity, students work in small groups and come up with their own classification system for a number of marine organisms.

 - organism information.

-I use the Develop a classification system activity in both year 9 and year 12.
+I [used this] activity in both year 9 and year 12.
 I use it to get students observing and making decisions about grouping.
 It also helps them to understand that there is more than one way to classify things and different systems could be used in different situations.
 I then use it to introduce the idea of the 5 kingdom classification system, keys, etc.

 In year 12, I extend the above ideas to include taxonomic groups (kingdom, phylum, class, etc.) and the binomial naming system.
 This leads on to an ecological study of estuaries and classifying animals by functional feeding groups.